 - Place the eggs on a slotted spoon and carefully lower them into the boiling water.

-- Transfer eggs on egg-cups.
+- Transfer the eggs onto the egg-cups.
 To remove the cap, gently tap around the top with a dented knife or use an egg-cutter.

-- Season with salt and pepper to taste.
+- Season your perfect soft-boiled eggs with salt and pepper to taste.
 Enjoy straight away with toasted bread on the side.